ejinian/bofa_transfer_counter/README.md

 ## Notes

 * Any file not named bofa.txt will be ignored.
 * The script will count all transfers, including those that are processing.
+Anything pasted into bofa.txt will be counted.
+* This can theoretically work with any bank, but the regex was built for Bank of America.
+(Money will be caught by the regex, but not the names of people.)
 * THIS IS NOT MALWARE.
 The source code is available for you to see.